ds300/patch-package/README.md

 ### Making patches

-First make changes to the files of a particular package in your node_modules folder,
+First make changes to the files of a particular package in your node_modules folder, then run

-    patch-package <package-name>
+    patch-package package-name

-where package-name matches the name of the package you made changes to.
+where `package-name` matches the name of the package you made changes to.

-If this is the time you've used `patch-package`, it will create a folder called `patches` in the root dir of your app.
-Inside will be a file called `package-name:0.44.0.patch` or something, which is a diff between normal old react-native and your fixed version.
+If this is the first time you've used `patch-package`, it will create a folder called `patches` in the root dir of your app.
+Inside will be a file called `package-name:0.44.0.patch` or something, which is a diff between normal old `package-name` and your fixed version.
 Commit this and you and your team will enjoy the same changes from here on out.

 ### Updating patches